RomanLut/hx_espnow_rc/doc/d1_mini_rx_standalone.md

  "Discrete outputs" output 1 (3.3V) or 0 (0V).

- Transmits telementry: RSSI, battery voltage.
+ Transmits telementry: RSSI, battery voltage as A1.

- Voltage range is 3.1...6V.
- It can be powered from 5V BEC or directly from 1S battery: (4.2V-3.1V).
+ Power supply voltage range is 3.1...6V.
+Recevier can be powered from 5V BEC, or directly from 1S battery: (4.2V-3.1V).

  Peak power consumption is ~170mA.